Is Data Science Right for You?

 Of course not — every journey into data science is unique.
 These steps don’t have to happen serially either (usually they don’t).
 A common approach is to start by ML “black boxing” — training and integrating a model as a block box, then iteratively improving the model as you get a deeper understanding of how it works and what approaches may work better.

-Moving from engineer to data scientist isn’t the same as moving from full stack to backend engineer.
+Moving from engineer to data scientist isn’t the same as moving from full-stack to backend engineer.
 It’s a career change.
 You’ll be competing against people who studied data science in school, often for advanced degrees.
 It’ll require significant investment on your end.
 But if it’s right for you and you’re willing to put in the time, it’s worth the effort.
 Data scientists with engineering backgrounds tend to have a more well-rounded skill set, making them more adept at completing projects from end to end.
 More importantly, the work is challenging and rewarding.
-It’s no wonder Glassdoor’s annual “Best Jobs in America” survey has ranked data scientist as the #1 job three years in a row.
+It’s no wonder Glassdoor’s annual “Best Jobs in America” survey has ranked data scientists as the #1 job three years in a row.